• Skip to primary navigation

 • Roll out one disk of dough on a lightly floured surface to ⅛" thickness.
 Cut out ten 4" round circles (rerolling any scraps) and place on a parchment lined sheet.
 Place 2 tablespoons of filling in the middle of each round.
 Brush the edges with eggwash.
 Set aside in the refrigerator.

 • Roll out the second dough disk and cut ten more circles.
 Place them on top of the filled circles and crimp the edges with a fork or your fingers.
-Refrigerate for 20 minutes or in freezer for 10 minutes to chill.
+Freeze for 10 minutes to chill.

 1 tablespoon coarse sugar